gu-gridh/litteraturlabbet-frontend/README.md

 Click on an image in the gallery to see the available metadata about the image and work it belongs to.
 Below the metadata there is also a gallery of similar images.
 These similar images were calculated by extracting the image embeddings from a ResNet50 model in Fastai with the TensorBoardCallback for input in Spotify's annoy library to calculate the approximate nearest neighbours with angular distance.
 Recurring images, those used throughout a work, were excluded using the work id and a match distance threshold.

-## Development
-The tools were developed by Gothenburg's Research Infrastructure for Digital Humanities (GRIDH) in collaboration with the Literature Bank.
-Jonathan Westin and Siska Humlesjö have been project managers.
-Primary developers have been Victor Wåhlstrand Skärström, Aram Karimi, David Alfter, Ashely Green, Jonathan Westin, Kristin Åkerlund and Tristan Bridge.